-Based on long-term forecasts updated in September 2018, OCTA staff forecasts total nominal sales tax collections over the life of M2 to be approximately \$13.1 billion.
+Based on long-term forecasts provided during the quarter, OCTA staff forecasts total nominal sales tax collections over the life of M2 to be approximately \$13.4 billion.
 Original projections in 2005 during the development of M2 estimated total nominal M2 sales tax collections at \$24.3 billion.
-This is approximately \$11.2 billion (46 percent) less than the original 2005 projection.
+This is approximately \$10.9 billion (45 percent) less than the original 2005 projection.

-OCTA's assumed growth rate for FY 2018 budget was 3.3 percent.
-The actual growth rate for FY 2018 came in higher at 4.8 percent with a total net annual sales tax receipts of \$320 million.
-For FY 2019, the assumed growth rate is 3.7 percent and the actual growth rate for the M2 Program is currently reported at approximately 1.7 percent as of April 2019.
-Based on the sales tax forecast information provided by Muni Services to date, the actual growth rate is anticipated to rise and is expected to exceed the assumed growth rate.
-The forecasted amount of sales tax to support the M2 Program remains at \$13.1 billion (reported to the Board in September 2018).
-The 2019 updated forecast is anticipated to be brought to the Board in the fall.
+OCTA's assumed growth rate for FY 2019 budget was 3.7 percent.
+The actual growth rate for FY 2019 came in slightly lower at 3.4 percent with a total net annual sales tax receipts of \$332 million.
+For FY 2020, the assumed budget growth rate is 2.5 percent.
+Based on the sales tax forecast information provided by Muni Services to date, the actual growth rate is expected to exceed the assumed budget growth rate.
+The forecasted amount of sales tax to support the M2 Program is \$13.4 billion (will be reported to the Board October 28, 2019).